Clint-Mathews/Movie-List/README.md

 To Run the project  : yarn start / npm start

-Redux : Used for the storing movie listing data.
+Redux : Used for the storing main movie listing data.

 Tailwind : Used for styling.

 Functional components with react hooks used.

+No React routing added as its a single page and the default loads the main listing.

+Component Lazy loaded and infinte scroll implemeneted for listing page.